Journalists are not the Enemy

-We don’t like being the focus of the story.
-Our job, as we see it, is to act as impartial observers.
-At Straus News we don’t editorialize or endorse candidates for local or national elections because we want our news coverage to be as fair and balanced as possible.
-Given that our staffs are small, we don’t want the person writing the news story to write an opinion piece on the same topic.
+We're concerned about President Donald Trump's attacks on journalists.
+At Straus News we don't editorialize or endorse candidates for local or national elections because we want our news coverage to be as accurate and balanced as possible.
+Given that our staffs are small, we don't want the person writing the news story to write an opinion piece on the same topic.

-That said, we’re concerned about the President’s attacks on journalists.
-Even though we’re covering local issues – and not the President – we take personally his attacks on our work.
+Even though we're covering local issues — and not the president — we take personally his attacks on our work.

-There is an important difference between opinion journalism – talking heads on TV, editorial pages and what’s on the front page of, say, The Wall Street Journal.
-You may or may not agree with what The Wall Street Journal espouses on its editorial page but its news pages report the facts, as truthfully and accurately as possible.
+There is an important difference between opinion journalism — talking heads on TV, editorial pages — and what's on the front page of, say, The Wall Street Journal.
+You may or may not agree with what The Wall Street Journal or The Washington Post espouse on their editorial pages but their news pages report the facts, as truthfully and accurately as possible.

-Early in Bill Clinton’s presidency, President Clinton reportedly complained to Arthur Ochs Sulzberger, then the publisher of The New York Times, about the paper’s editorials.
-Sulzberger told the president he thought of the editorials as “tough love.”
+Early in his presidency, President Bill Clinton reportedly complained to Arthur Ochs Sulzberger, then the publisher of The New York Times, about the paper's editorials.
+Sulzberger told the president he considered the editorials “tough love.”

 “Well, just don't forget the love part,” the president was said to have replied.